IBM/event-automation/_ep_1.0/05-nodes/01-event-nodes.md

 ##### Type mapping

 Default types are assigned depending on how you defined the structure of the message:
-- If you defined the structure from a sample JSON message, the event property type is set to `STRING`.
+- If you defined the structure from a sample JSON event, the event property type is set to `String`, `Boolean`, `Integer`, `Big integer`, `Double`, or `Float` depending on the message.
-- If you defined the structure from an AVRO schema, the event property type depends on the type of the AVRO property:
+- If you defined the structure by using an Avro schema, the default event property type is mapped from the following Avro type:

   | Avro type         | Event property type |
   |-------------------|---------------------|